GabriStucchi/Spicer/README.md

 <img src="https://user-images.githubusercontent.com/57997005/92218168-fcaf2d80-ee98-11ea-97f8-37b02cdb112b.png" alt="Spicer Bar" width="1200"/>
 </p>

-1 Open the spicer menu by clicking on the window on the bottom 2 Insert the tonality on the dedicated drop down menu 3 Change the piano sound on the dedicated drop down menu 4 Change the bpm by dragging the slider
+Open the spicer menu by clicking on the window on the bottom:
+1 Change the bpm.
+2 Insert the tonality.
+3 Change the piano sound.
+4 Spice up or down the instruments
+5 Switch between synth sound and selected piano sound 6 Play/stop the loop
+7 Set the volume of each instruments

 ## Shortcuts
-* Spice up or down each instrument by clicking on their spice buttons: level 0 is for muting the instrument (except for piano) & level 2 is the maximum spiciness
 * Press 'R' to start recording, press it again to discard the record
 * Press 'P' to pause the execution, press it again to resume
+* Press shift to open/close the spicer menu

 ## Features